thegetty/terracottas/source/views/discussion/discussion-a.md

-dated to the last thirty years of the fourth century <span class="smcaps">BC</span> based on style, iconography, and the hypothetical connection with the cultural climate of Apulia in the second half of fourth century <span class="smcaps">BC.</span> Interpretation based on style alone may well be misleading, given the persistence of Late Classical traits even into the middle of the fourth century <span
+dated to the last thirty years of the fourth century <span class="smcaps">BC</span> based on style, iconography, and the hypothetical connection with the cultural climate of Apulia in the second half of the fourth century <span class="smcaps">BC.</span> Interpretation based on style alone may well be misleading, given the persistence of Late Classical traits even into the middle of the fourth century <span